Southern IL Healthcare Foundation SIHF Healthcare Alton

 Southern IL Healthcare Foundation SIHF Healthcare Alton - Alton, IL

 Southern Il Healthcare Foundation Sihf Healthcare Alton is an addiction treatment facility situated at 4 Memorial Drive, Building B, Suite 210 in the 62002 zip code in Alton, IL.
-It specializes in Naltrexone treatment.
-Southern Il Healthcare Foundation Sihf Healthcare Alton provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Southern Il Healthcare Foundation Sihf Healthcare Alton include dialectical behavior therapy, cognitive behavioral therapy and anger management.
+It specializes in Buprenorphine treatment.
+Southern Il Healthcare Foundation Sihf Healthcare Alton provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Southern Il Healthcare Foundation Sihf Healthcare Alton include trauma counseling, motivational interviewing and anger management.
 Southern Il Healthcare Foundation Sihf Healthcare Alton provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides substance use treatment and co-occurring mental health and drug abuse disorders.
-Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.
+It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 4 Memorial Drive, Building B, Suite 210, Alton, IL 62002